 Graph databases for AI

 Designed to store and query complex relationships between data entities, graph databases like Amazon Neptune are particularly useful in AI applications that use knowledge graphs, social network analysis, and recommendation systems.
-Recent research on graph RAG demonstrates their potential to build knowledge graphs from documents for context and generation tasks.
+Recent research on graph RAG demonstrates its potential to build knowledge graphs from documents for context and generation tasks.

 Time-series databases for AI